billyfish/eirods-dav/README.md

 - Client-side interface to add, edit and delete metadata entries.
 - Download all of the metadata for an iRODS entry in various formats.
 - Full location breadcrumbs.
+- Each user able to have their own custom default root path exposed.
+- Users able to log in as well as having a default public user.

 As well as features from the original Davrods such as: